Semidefinite programming relaxations for quantum correlations: Background

-More generally, one can employ a simple optimisation heuristic known as a seesaw \cite{Werner2001, Pal2010} to search for the largest quantum violation of any given Bell inequality.
-The main observation is that for a fixed state and fixed measurements on (say) Bob's side, the optimal value of a Bell parameter is a linear function of Alice's measurements and thus can be evaluated as the SDP\footnote{When the outcomes are binary, this is just an eigenvalue problem and hence does not require an SDP formulation.} \cite{Audenaert2002} Given the optimised POVMs of Alice, an analogous SDP then evaluates the optimal value of the Bell parameter over Bob's POVMs.
-Then, given the optimised POVMs of Alice and Bob, the optimal state can be obtained as an eigenvector with maximal eigenvalue of the operator\footnote{As any maximal eigenvalue problem, this can also be formulated as an SDP: computing the maximum of $\tr(\rho\mathcal S)$ such that $\rho \ge 0$ and $\tr(\rho) = 1$.}
+More generally, one can employ a simple optimisation heuristic known as seesaw \cite{Werner2001, Liang2007, Pal2010} to search for the largest quantum violation of any given Bell inequality.
+Formally, this is obtained by replacing $p(a,b|x,y)$ by Born's rule in the left-hand side of Eq.~\eqref{BellInequality} and optimizing over the state and measurements.
+The main observation is that for a fixed state and fixed measurements on (say) Bob's side, the optimal value of the resulting object is a linear function of Alice's measurements and thus can be evaluated as the SDP\footnote{When the outcomes are binary, this is just an eigenvalue problem and hence does not require an SDP formulation.} \cite{Audenaert2002} Given the optimised POVMs of Alice, an analogous SDP then evaluates the optimal value of the Bell parameter over Bob's POVMs.
+Then, given the optimised POVMs of Alice and Bob, the optimal state can be obtained as an eigenvector with maximal eigenvalue of the operator\footnote{As any maximal eigenvalue problem, this can also be formulated as an SDP: computing the maximum of $\tr(\rho\mathcal S)$ such that $\rho \succeq 0$ and $\tr(\rho) = 1$.}

 One then starts with a random choice for the state and measurements, and iterates the three optimizations until the value of the Bell parameter converges.
-From any starting point it will converge monotonically to a local optimum, but one cannot guarantee it will reach the global optimum, i.e. the largest quantum value.
+From any starting point it will converge monotonically to a local optimum, but one cannot guarantee it will reach the global optimum, i.e., the largest quantum value.
 Nevertheless, this heuristic is very useful in practice, and when repeated with several different starting points it often does find the optimal quantum model.

 Notably, the routine can be reduced to only two optimisations per iteration.
-This is achieved by considering the measurements of just one party and the ensemble of sub-normalised states remotely prepared by the other party.
+This is achieved by considering the measurements of just one party and the ensemble of sub-normalised states remotely prepared by the other party (i.e., the assemblage).
 Optimisation over the latter can also be cast as the SDP

+This result seems to be part of the folklore; the earliest mention we are aware of is in Appendix C of \citet{Quintino2014}.
+The crucial point is that every assemblage has a quantum realization.
+This is a well-known consequence of the Schrödinger-GHJW theorem \cite{Schrodinger1935, Hughston1993, Gisin1984}, as discussed for example in \cite{Sainz2015}.